From BR Bullpen

 Signed by the New York Giants prior to the 1955 season, third baseman Davenport reached the majors with the team, now in San Francisco, CA, as an Opening Day starter in 1958.
 He was a regular at third for the next six seasons, leading the National League in fielding percentage in 1960 and 1961.
 He had his finest year in 1962, when he hit .297 with 14 homers while being on the National league roster for both All-Star Games that year, earning a Gold Glove, and playing in the World Series.
 He lost his everyday job in 1964 to Jim Ray Hart but remained with the club as a frequently-used utility player until Hart faded, becoming the regular third baseman again in 1969 and also serving on the team's coaching staff in his final year of 1970.

 With his playing days behind him, Davenport managed the Phoenix Giants for three years, starting in 1971.
 He then was a San Diego Padres coach in 1974 and 1975 before returning to the Giants staff as third base coach in 1976.
-He remained a Giants coach through 1982 and then returned to the staff in 1984.
+He remained a Giants coach through 1982.
 In 1985, he managed the club for much of the year before being replaced by Roger Craig.

 Davenport moved on to the Philadelphia Phillies, where he was a coach in 1986 and 1987, and later to the Cleveland Indians, where he was a member of the staff in 1989.
 After a stint as a Detroit Tigers scout, he again returned to the Giants organization and was first base coach in 1996.
 Since then, he has held various positions for the club, including manager of the Fresno Grizzlies in 1998.
 In 2011 he was a Special Assistant for Player Development.